SunDevilRocketry/Docker-Template/docker-test/docs/projectWalkthrough.md

+## Setup:
+- I first created a simple flask backend that includes one route that returns the message: "i love sdr"
+- I also creted a simple nextjs frontend that fetches this route to obtain and display the message
+- You must also install docker desktop at: https://www.docker.com/
+- Bonus tip: if you are using vs code downloading the Docker extension is pretty helpful.

 ### First off, what is an image and container?
 An image can be thought of as a recipie for how to create your project.
 It contains details on your code, dependancies, configurations, and etc. It's read-only, an image on its own can't actually run anything.
 Think of it like a class.